 There are no prognostic tests for today, so it is not yet possible to predict with maximum certainty whether a woman will develop preeclampsia or not.

-Video: Eclampsia attack
+Video: 4 Stages of Eclampsia

 The most effective treatment of preeclampsia and eclampsia is one - emergency delivery.
 The question of whether it is necessary to stimulate uterine contraction or perform a cesarean section depends on the severity of the condition, as well as on the gestational age and well-being of the fetus.

 In women with mild preeclampsia, labor is most often stimulated at week 37.
 Until that time, they may be at home or in the hospital with careful monitoring.
 To control the condition, steroid drugs are used to improve the maturation of the child’s lungs.
 Women with mild pre-eclampsia before the onset of 37 weeks most often must adhere to bed rest with constant medical supervision.

 In severe preeclampsia, obstetrics (induction of labor or cesarean section) is usually seen after 34 weeks of gestation.The risks to the mother and child of the disease must be balanced with the risk of prematurity in each case separately.To prevent seizures, women with severe pre-eclampsia are given intravenous magnesium sulfate.
 This medicine is safe for the fetus.
 Magnesium supplementation tablets are not effective in preventing seizures, so they are generally not recommended.
 Additionally, medications, such as hydralazine, may be used to help lower blood pressure.